-What is a Marathon?
+What is the average time for a Marathon?

-What is the distance of a Marathon?
+What is the distance of a marathon?

-What are the most popular destination races?
+Where are the most popular destination races?

 Some of the most popular Marathons globally are the Boston Marathon, London Marathon, Berlin Marathon, Tokyo Marathon, and New York City Marathon.
-The BMO Vancouver Marathon, held annually in May Vancouver, Canada, is also among the most popular marathons in the world and according to Forbes Travel GuideM, the top destination marathons.
+The BMO Vancouver Marathon, held annually in May Vancouver, Canada, is also among the most popular marathons in the world and according to Forbes Travel Guide, the top destination marathons.
 The BMO Vancouver Marathon is a Boston Qualifier that takes runners on a 42.2KM (26.2 miles) adventure past beaches, through natural parks, and along Vancouver’s Seawall – the world’s longest uninterrupted waterfront path.

-When is the Best Time to Race a Marathon
+When is the Best Time to Race a Marathon?

 The optimal condition for running a Marathon is clear skies and temperatures between 10ºC and 18ªC.
-Vancouver’s only Marathon event is held annually on the first weekend of May.
+Vancouver’s only marathon event is held annually on the first weekend of May.
 This is traditionally an ideal time to race in Vancouver, and has proven perfect conditions for running a Marathon or Half Marathon.

-When should you start training for a Marathon
+When should you start training for a Marathon?

 If you’re thinking about running a Marathon, you may be wondering when to start your training.
 Beginner runners should give themselves at least 5 to 6 months to train for a full marathon.
 Starting your training well in advance will help to avoid injury and build up your endurance gradually.
 Ideally, you should start training for a Half Marathon or full marathon at least 16 to 20 weeks before the race.
 Read Tips on running your first marathon or see Running Room’s John Stanton 17 week training plan.

-Why do people run Marathons?
+Why do people run marathons

 People run marathons for a variety of reasons, including personal goals, physical fitness, mental health, and to build a sense of community.
-Runners also tackle Marathons as a bucket list goal, to raise money and awareness charity, community, mental and emotional benefits and cardiovascular health.
+Runners also tackle marathons as a bucket list goal, to raise money and awareness charity, community, mental and emotional benefits and cardiovascular health.
 Runners can find community and develop strong friendships in run clubs.
 Marathons are extremely rewarding.

 How long does it take to run a Marathon?

 The time it takes to run a marathon can vary greatly depending on the individual.
 The average marathon finish time is around 4:30.
-Elite runners are pushing the two hour barrier, in 2019 Eliud Kipchoge became the first runner to break 2 hours, running 1:59:40:2 in Vienna.
+Elite runners are pushing the two hour barrier, in 2019 Eliud Kipchoge became the first runner to break 2 hours, running 1:59:40 in Vienna.
 Regardless of the time it takes to finish a marathon, the accomplishment in itself is significant and should be taken with pride.

-How do I run my first Marathon?
+How do I run my first marathon?

 Follow a marathon or half marathon training plan for a successful race day.
 Here is a sample 17-week training plan designed by Running Room founder, John Stanton.